brylok/vagrant-rails/README.md

 # Vagrant Rails

-Vagrant Rails aims at simplifying the setup of Vagrant virtual machine using shell provisioning and configuration.
+Vagrant Rails aims at simplifying the setup of Vagrant virtual machine for rails development, using shell provisioning and configuration.

 ## Instructions